AliForghani/Leitnerapy/README.md

 ### Other needed files
 The file "w.ico" is simply an icon file, and "Words.db" is the sqlite database file containing some initial words.
 Having these two files in the same directory as other python files is necessary for using the software.
-If needed, programs such as SQLiteStudio can be used to investigate the contents of "Words.db" file.
+If desired, programs such as SQLiteStudio can be used to investigate the contents of "Words.db" file.

 ### Making an executable:
 Below two files have been provided for making a stand-alone executable (for use in computers without a python installation):